dzilbermanvmw/nki-moe-dz/README.md

 1. Create a Trainium2 instance with AWS Neuron SDK v2.27 using EC2 based on the [setup guide](https://awsdocs-neuron.readthedocs-hosted.com/en/latest/setup/neuron-setup/multiframework/multi-framework-ubuntu24-neuron-dlami.html#setup-ubuntu24-multi-framework-dlami).
 2. Activate the Neuron virtual environment to run inference by running the appropriate activation command for your SDK version. `source /opt/aws_neuronx_venv_pytorch_2_9_nxd_inference/bin/activate`
 3. Clone this repository and run `cd [PATH]/nki-moe` where `[PATH]` is the directory where you have performed the clone.
 4. Download the Qwen3-30B-A3B model to a `~/qwen-30b-a3b/hf_model` folder in your root directory.
 We recommend doing so using the [Hugging Face CLI](https://huggingface.co/docs/huggingface_hub/en/guides/cli).
 You can install this by running `pip3 install huggingface_hub[cli]`.
-You will also need to create an [access token](https://huggingface.co/docs/hub/en/security-tokens).
 5. To run inference, navigate to `[PATH]/nki-moe` and run `python3 main.py --mode generate`.

 ## NKI Kernel Development